You Are Jerusalem| January 1, 2020

 I walk the streets and search for this latent Jerusalem.
 And when I look for it, I always find it

 Heaps of old stones that tumble and spill on top of each other to form tall, narrow buildings.
-When the sun sits on the ledge between day and night, her light turns the beige stone to gold.
+When the sun sits on the ledge between day and night, her light turns the brown stone to gold.

 Sometimes I stop and run my fingers over the bumps and wonder: How many hearts are wedged between the cracks over the battle for these stones?
 How many little boys ducked behind them with guns bigger than them?

 The roads are paved with stories — of mothers and tears, of struggle and love.
-Yet I know that stronger than those fearless boys were the men who walked here wrapped in tallis and tefillin, pure hearts that echoed the Will of Hashem.
+Yet I know that stronger than those fearless boys were the men who walked here wrapped in tallis and tefillin, pure hearts that echoed the will of Hashem.
 They were strong, so strong, and their learning and prayers piled up on the stones until it was a city built on truth that flowed, traveled, spread, until all spoke of its wisdom and beauty.

 I wonder if those men would still smile if they walked her streets today.